s1awek/stock-director/README.md

 **Q: What happens if a product's stock level does not fit into any defined range?**

 A: If the stock level of a product falls outside your defined ranges, the default WooCommerce stock status will be displayed.

+**Q: Why do I need to set up stock management for each product?**

+A: Setting up stock management for each product is essential because the plugin relies on the defined stock quantity ranges to display the correct stock status messages.
+Without proper stock level settings, the plugin cannot function as intended and will default to generic WooCommerce statuses.

 ## Changelog